mghextreme/pipefy-uipath-activities/README.md

-# Pipefy UiPath Custom Activities
+# Pipefy x UiPath Custom Activities v2.0

-This is a set of Custom Activities for UIPath with the objective of easing the connection with Pipefy actions.
+This is a set of Custom Activities for UiPath with the objective of easing the connection with Pipefy actions.

+##About Pipefy

+Pipefy is a cloud-based business process management platform that empowers managers to build and execute any type of workflow.
+Through a simple Kanban-style interface companies can achieve process excellence without the need for IT, technical skills or professional services.

 ## Available actions